Hot New Trends in Paint Technology and Innovation

 Antimicrobial Paints for Healthier Homes

-Other innovations in paint technology include:
+Other useful innovations include:

 Smart Paints and Interactive Surfaces